Saturday, 25 July 2020

 Most of the women who are demonised as TERFs did not ever and do not oppose trans rights; most would fight to protect existing formal rights and would like to see services and outcomes for trans people improved – along with services and outcomes for all vulnerable groups.

-What will never gain wide support is the extension of trans rights into the unrestricted right for any male-bodied person to be able to self-identify and gain full legal status as a woman; and, as a consequence of that, have full and unfettered access to women-only spaces and services that are currently protected in law and – more importantly – are widely accepted socially, ie have become part of the informal social contract such that, most men respect them, and most women feel they have a right to them, and a right to a say in who uses them.
+What will never gain wide support is the extension of trans rights into the unrestricted right for any male-bodied person to be able to self-identify and gain full legal status as a woman; and, as a consequence of that, have full and unfettered access to women-only spaces and services that are currently protected in law and – more importantly – are widely accepted socially, i.e., have become part of the informal social contract such that most men respect them, and most women feel they have a right to them, and a right to a say in who uses them.

 Those sex-based rights only exist because women fought for them and they needed to fight for them because women and girls were, and – in what is still a phallocratic world – remain, a vulnerable class of people.

-Trans radicals demand we accept the premise that a self-declared, subjective, possibly shifting, unverifiable (because medical and bureaucratic gate-keeping is deemed to be a breach of trans rights)- sense of individual gender identity must be privileged over the biological fact which is a foundational reality for the overwhelming majority of people.
+Trans radicals demand we accept the premise that a self-declared, subjective, possibly shifting, unverifiable (because medical and bureaucratic gate-keeping is deemed to be a breach of trans rights) sense of individual gender identity must be privileged over the biological fact which is a foundational reality for the overwhelming majority of people.

 Gender as a concept only hangs together because of the concrete reality of sexually dimorphic reproduction.
 Without the reality of dimorphic biological sex there would be no such thing as gender or gender identity – there would just be individual and collective identity.

-That may very well be a good thing to strive for - but we live in a stratified, dangerous and largely phallocratic world, and if we are not permitted to define ourselves as women, how do we formulate a resistance to being oppressed and hyper-exploited as women?
+That may very well be a good thing to strive for but we live in a stratified, dangerous and largely phallocratic world, and if we are not permitted to define ourselves as women, how do we formulate a resistance to being oppressed and hyper-exploited as women?

-That oppression and hyper-exploitation may not be as much of an issue for older, white, educated, affluent, geographically and socially mobile inhabitants of the imperial bubble like me – but certainly still is for the majority of women and girls globally and it is not going to magically go ‘pouf’ and disappear because a few people inside the imperial bubble declare individual gender identity trumps biological sex.
+That oppression and hyper-exploitation may not be as much of an issue for older, white, educated, affluent, geographically and socially mobile inhabitants of the imperial bubble like me – but it certainly still is for the majority of women and girls globally and it is not going to magically go "pouf" and disappear because a few people inside the imperial bubble declare individual gender identity trumps biological sex.

 Notes: